eioforkansi/what-happens-when/README.rst

 The way the browser interprets and displays HTML files is specified in the HTML and CSS specifications.
 These specifications are maintained by the W3C (World Wide Web Consortium) organization, which is the standards organization for the web.
+The specifications ensure that the interpretations and display of a web page are uniform irrespective of the type of browser used to access the URL.

 Browser user interfaces have a lot in common with each other.
 Among the common user interface elements are: